SQream/sqream_docs/guides/inserting_data.rst

 .. _inserting_data:

 ***************************
-Data loading and migration
+Inserting data
 ***************************

-This guide covers inserting data into SQream DB via the :ref:`insert` statement and the :ref:`copy_from` statements.

-It contains subguides to help with migration from a variety of sources and data locations.
+This guide covers inserting data into SQream DB, with subguides on inserting data from a variety of sources and locations.

 Data loading overview
 ================================

 SQream DB supports importing data from the following sources:

+* Using :ref:`insert` with :ref:`a client driver<client_drivers>`
+* Using :ref:`copy_from`:
-* Local filesystem and Network filesystems (NFS)
+* * Local filesystem and locally mounted network filesystems
-* S3
+* * S3
-* HDFS
+* * HDFS
-* Over the network, using :ref:`a client driver<client_drivers>`

 SQream DB supports loading files in the following formats: